vojto/dr0/README.markdown

 **1555 CET**

 Cool.
 The server is running and client sends commands `start`, `move` and `end`.
 It's time for the browser viewer!
 This is gonna be a lot of fun for it's the first time I try SVG or Canvas.
 (I'm gonna have to pick one I guess)

+**1600 CET**

+SVG seems to be the way.
+Canvas is like desktop drawing environment.
+You add things and then you redraw.
+I'm not sure how fast would that be.
+SVG seems to be something you can manipulate on the fly.
+And that's exactly what I need.
+I need to do things like add point to the last path.

+I could do the same thing with canvas, but...
+I don't know.
+I'm gonna do a bit more reasearch and see what libraries are there for both.

+Okay I found Raphael.js which is exactly what I need.
+Nice, simple API, great example, that will do perfectly for my needs.